Asian Blepharoplasty with sydney plastic surgeon dr ellis choy

 Asian “Double Eyelid” surgery can be performed with either non-incisional “suture technique” vs incisional “open technique” depending on patient’s circumstances and preferences.
 During surgery, the upper eyelid skin will be lifted to create an eyelid fold or crease known as a supratarsal crease.
 The degree to which the skin is lifted will depend on your personal desired outcomes, and on the natural shape of your eye.
 An anchor suture will then be applied to close the incision, and to hold the reshaped eyelid in place, ready for healing.

-Blepharoplasty for Asian eyes is a simple outpatient procedure and takes one to two hours to complete.
+Blepharoplasty for Asian eyes is an outpatient procedure and takes one to two hours to complete.
 You will be able to go home on the same day and will be able to resume your daily activities within a couple of weeks.
 We will discuss this in more detail in the next section.

 Dr Choy or a member of his team will hold an outpatient briefing with you after the completion of the surgery.
 This briefing will help us assess the outcomes of the surgical procedure, and will give you any information you may need going forward, as you implement the aftercare you need to achieve a natural result.